kubestellar/kubestellar/test/scale-infra/README.md

 2. Create WEC hosting instances:

     ```
-    ./deploy_wec_infra.sh --region us-east-2 --vpc_name ks-core --wecs_hosting_instances 1 --instance_type t2.2xlarge --aws_key_name  mykey  --arch x86_64 --ec2_image_id <ami-xyz>
+    ./deploy_wec_infra.sh --region us-east-2 --vpc_name ks-core --wecs_hosting_instances 1 --instance_type t2.2xlarge --aws_key_name  mykey  --arch x86_64 --ec2_image_id <aws-ami>
     ```

-    Use the flag `--wecs_hosting_instances` to specify the number of ec2 instances to be created to host the WECs.
+    Use the flag `--wecs-hosting-instances` to specify the number of ec2 instances to be created to host the WECs.
 You must create the WEC hosting instances in the same region as the KS control plane hosting infra created a step 1 - multiple regions deployment is not supported at the moment.

     Upon completion of the script's execution, an Ansible inventory file containing the IP addresses of the ec2 WEC hosting instances will be generated in the present directory at `.data/hosts_wec`.